World Refrigeration Day 2022 – Cooling matters!

 Is there a safer way to keep us, and our food and medicines cool?
 Amidst the climate emergency, what can be done to minimise the risks posed by harmful refrigerants as the need to cool buildings increases?

-To celebrate the wonderful world of cooling and mark World Refrigeration Day 2022, this blog considers the importance of refrigeration and HVAC in daily life and discusses some of its issues, such as the harmful nature of some refrigerants and how to prevent them being emitted.
+To celebrate the wonderful world of cooling and mark World Refrigeration Day 2022, this blog considers the importance of refrigeration and HVAC software in daily life and discusses some of its issues, such as the harmful nature of some refrigerants and how to prevent them being emitted.

 Have a cool read!